CTU - GIVE THAT GLEN A ROSE!

 Deposited during the periodic advance and retreat of the Lower Cretaceous Gulf of Mexico, Glen Rose Formation deposits represent low subtidal to supratidal environments preserved as alternating hard and soft layers of marl (limy clays and shales), dolomite, dolomitic limestone, and limestone.
 With a total formation thickness of approximately 600 feet, bedding is nearly horizontal and relatively thin, ranging from less than one inch to about two feet in thickness, with a gentle regional dip to the southeast.
 [Remember the cardboard analogy.]
 Rock hardness and susceptibility to weathering may vary widely between adjacent strata.
 When exposed in outcrops, the Glen Rose typically forms a relatively gentle slope, though 'stair-stepping' is common.

-Think in terms of an artistic layer torte – many layers of various cakes and frostings.
-The frosting is the softer rock, and is easily eroded away, undercutting the ‘cake.’
-When undercutting goes deep enough, the hard cake layer snaps.
-It can be big slabs (your gentle slope like a sofa-table with broken legs on one side), or the indicative stair-stepping you see here – the smaller rubble carried away by erosion.
+Think in terms of an artistic layer torte – many layers of various kinds of cakes and frostings.
+The frosting is the softer rock, from buttery to jam to more set icing and even stickier ganache, it is still more easily eroded away, undercutting the ‘cake’ layers (which are also different hardnesses & densities).
+When undercutting goes deep enough, the cake layer snaps.
+It can be big slabs (think gentle slope like a sofa-table with broken legs on one side), or the stair-stepping you see here – the smaller rubble carried away by erosion.

 Although Glen Rose Formation rock is typically described as limestone, content varies, ranging from quartz siltstones and sandstones to marls, micritic limestones, dolomites, and boundstones.
 Or even more specifically: wackestones; calcarenites; argillaceous, arenaceous, chalky limestones; and marly, arenaceous clay.